splunk/splunk-gcp-functions/GCS/Installguide.md

 12. Select the region where you want the function to run
 13. Click on the + Add variable to open up the Environment variables entry
 14. Add the Environment variables and values described in the table below
+15. Make sure you select the appropriate size'd Function Memory Allocation - if you are going to ingest large files, set to Max 2GB
-15. Click Deploy
+16. Click Deploy
-16. You will need to install the RetryBatch function if you wish to have a recovery for any events that failed to write to Splunk.
+17. You will need to install the RetryBatch function if you wish to have a recovery for any events that failed to write to Splunk.
 See install guide for that function.

 ## **Function Environment Variables**